yssawong/yssawong.github.io/syntax.md

 *   This is an unordered list following a header.
 *   This is an unordered list following a header.

+- This is also an unordered list
+- This is also an unordered list
+- This is also an unordered list

 ##### Header 5

 1. This is an ordered list following a header.
 2. This is an ordered list following a header.
 3. This is an ordered list following a header.

+1)  This is also an ordered list following a header.
+2)  This is also an ordered list following a header.
+3)  This is also an ordered list following a header.

 ###### Header 6